Toyota Corolla (E70): Europe

 Most E70-series Corollas sold in Europe were fitted with the 1.3-litre 4K engine, producing 60 PS.
 All European market cars were rated according to DIN.
 There was also the 1.6-litre 2T engine with 75 PS, which was also available in the wagon in some markets, as well as a twin-carburetted version of the same (the 2T-B) for the coupés and liftbacks.
 The 2T-B has 86 PS.
 The twin-cam 2T-G was also listed in Europe (only with coupé/liftback bodywork), with 108 PS at 6,200 rpm.
 The European twin-cam has twin carburettors rather than the fuel injection found in domestic Japanese cars.
 Due to their peculiar emissions regulations, the most powerful engine available to a Swiss and Swedish Liftback buyer was the 1,770 cc 3T unit, producing 80 PS in 1983.
 The 1982 Swedish models produce 58 or 78 PS for the 4K or 3T engines.

 Asia

-This generation of Corolla was marketed in many Asian countries such as Malaysia and Indonesia.
-The E70 Corolla was also locally built in Indonesia, Thailand and Philippines.
+This generation of Corolla was marketed in many Asian countries and was also locally built in Indonesia, Malaysia, Thailand, and the Philippines.
+Generally, the 4-door sedan body style with 1.3-litre 4K engine was available for this market.